JoelAlftberg/JoelAlftberg/README.md

 - C/C++

 ## Currently studying 📚
-- OCI - Studying for the Oracle Cloud Architect Associate certification
-- Pentest+ - Studying for Comptia Pentest+
-- Reading Bulletproof SSL and TLS by Ivan Ristić
-- TryHackMe.com Challenges and Information Security

 ## What inspires me? 🦕
 - Learning what goes on inside a system on a very fundamental level, reverse-engineering and tinkering with hardware
 - The UNIX philosophy
-- Wi-Fi and RF exploitation

 <!---
 JoelAlftberg/JoelAlftberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.